 Let $g$ be any metric on $M$ and $\psi:M\to M$ be an orientation preserving diffeomorphism, then we have for each bounded measurable $F:H^{-s}(M)\to \R$ with $s>0$

-\end{theorem} As a quantum field theory, the other objects of importance for LQFT are the correlation functions.
-In Section \ref{correlfct}, we define the $n$-points correlation functions with vertex operators $e^{\alpha_i X_g(x_i)}$ where $\alpha_i$ are weights and $x_i\in M$ some points, and we show their conformal anomaly required to be a CFT.
-This amounts somehow to taking $F(\varphi)=\prod_{i=1}^ne^{\alpha_i\varphi(x_i)}$ in \eqref{defLQFT}, but it again requires renormalisation since $\varphi$ lives in $H^{-s}(M)$ with $s>0$.
+\end{theorem} This Theorem says that LQFT is a conformal field theory with central charge ${\bf c}_L=1+6Q^2$.
+As a quantum field theory, the other objects of importance for LQFT are the correlation functions.
+In Section \ref{correlfct}, we define the $n$-point correlation functions with vertex operators $e^{\alpha_i X_g(x_i)}$ where $\alpha_i$ are weights and $x_i\in M$ some points, and we show their conformal anomaly required to be a CFT.
+This amounts somehow to taking $F(\varphi)=\prod_{i=1}^ne^{\alpha_i\varphi(x_i)}$ in \eqref{defLQFT}, but it again requires renormalization since $\varphi$ lives in $H^{-s}(M)$ with $s>0$.
 At this level, the construction follows the method initiated by \cite{DKRV} on the sphere.
-We notice that for the sphere, only the $n$-points correlation functions for $n\geq 3$ are well defined, while here the partition function is already well-defined.\\
+We stress that for the sphere, only the $n$-point correlation functions for $n\geq 3$ are well defined, while here the partition function is already well-defined.\\

-\textbf{Liouville Quantum Gravity and Polyakov partition function.} Our next result is the main part of the paper and consists in giving a sense to the Liouville quantum gravity (LQG in short) partition function following the work of Polyakov \cite{Pol}.
-We stress that, even though the objects comes from theoretical physics, our result and proof is purely mathematical and can be viewed, from the perspective of a mathematician, as a a way to understand the behaviour of some natural interesting function near the boundary of moduli space, namely the LQFT partition function.
+\textbf{Liouville Quantum Gravity and Polyakov partition function.} Our next result is the main part of the paper and consists in giving sense to the Liouville quantum gravity (LQG in short) partition function following the work of Polyakov \cite{Pol}.
+We stress that, even though the object comes from theoretical physics, our result and proof is purely mathematical and can be viewed, from the perspective of a mathematician, as a way to understand the behavior of some natural interesting function near the boundary of moduli space, namely the LQFT partition function.

-Given a connected closed surface $M$ with genus $\mathbf{g}\geq 2$, quantizing the coupling of the gravitational field with matter fields amounts to making sense of the formal integral (partition function),
+Given a connected closed surface $M$ with genus $\mathbf{g}\geq 2$, quantizing the coupling of the gravitational field with matter fields amounts to making sense of the formal integral (partition function)